SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/05-Homework.md

 | 7726 Driftwood Drive, Monroe - 2 employees |
 | ... |

 [/slide]

 [slide hideTitle]

-# Get Employee with Project
+# Problem: Get Employee with Project

 Get an **employee by their id.**